 In dogs, rabies, distemper, and hepatitis may appear similar to lead poisoning.

 d-Penicillamine can be administered PO to dogs (110 mg/kg/day) for 2 wk.
 However, undesirable adverse effects such as emesis and anorexia have been associated with this treatment. d-Penicillamine is not recommended for livestock.
-Succimer (meso 2,3-dimercaptosuccinic acid, DMSA) is a chelating agent that has proven to be effective in dogs (10 mg/kg, PO, tid for 10 days) and is also useful in birds.
-Fewer adverse effects have been associated with DMSA as compared with Ca-EDTA.
+Succimer (meso 2,3-dimercaptosuccinic acid, DMSA) is a chelating agent that has proved to be effective in dogs (10 mg/kg, PO, tid for 10 days) and is also useful in birds.
+Fewer adverse effects have been associated with DMSA than with Ca-EDTA.

 Cathartics such as magnesium sulfate (400 mg/kg, PO) or a rumenotomy may be useful to remove lead from the GI tract.
-In cattle, surgery to remove particulate lead material from the reticulum following the ingestion of batteries is rarely successful.
+In cattle, surgery to remove particulate lead material from the reticulum after the ingestion of batteries is rarely successful.
 Barbiturates or tranquilizers may be indicated to control convulsions.
 Chelation therapy, in combination with antioxidant treatment, may limit oxidative damage associated with acute lead poisoning.
-Antioxidants such as n-acetylcysteine (50 mg/kg, PO, sid) have been used in combination with DMSA.
+Antioxidants such as n-acetylcysteine (50 mg/kg/day, PO) have been used in combination with DMSA.

 Mobilization of lead at parturition, excretion of lead into milk, and lengthy withdrawal times in food-producing animals raise considerable controversy regarding the rationale for treatment from both public health and animal management perspectives.
 The half-life of lead in the blood of cattle ingesting particulate lead is usually >9 wk.
 Withdrawal times, which may be >1 yr, should be estimated by periodic monitoring of blood lead concentrations.
 In a herd of cattle with confirmed cases of lead poisoning, all potentially exposed cattle should be evaluated.
 A small but significant portion of the asymptomatic cattle may have concentrations of lead in tissues that exceed recognized food safety standards.